 Accreditation and Approvals

-Upon passing the necessary licensure exams, AUA graduates are eligible to practice medicine in all 50 U.S. states, Canada, the United Kingdom, India, and worldwide.
+Upon passing the necessary licensure exams, AUA graduates are eligible to practice medicine in all 50 U.S. states, Canada, the United Kingdom, and other countries.

 Accredited by the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP)